sandokim/Medical_CNN_IDEA/README.md

 brain tumor segmentation by effectively modeling local and global features in both spatial and depth dimensions.

 Usefulness of Vit in Multi-organ Segmentation -> Multi-organ segmentation aims to segment several organs simultaneously and is challenging due to inter-class imbalance and varying sizes, shapes, and contrast of different organs.
 ViT models are particularly suitable for the multiorgan segmentation due to their ability to effectively model global relations and differentiate multiple organs.
-W